hal-platform/hal/README.md

 To launch Hal in your browser and watch for file changes run `gulp serve`.
 This will watch for template, javascript, html, and sass changes and automatically reload the browser on save.

+For live reload to actually work you either need to install a livereload browser plugin or put this in app/templates/base.html.twig: `<script src="http://localhost:35729/livereload.js"></script>`.
+Just don't commit with that script still on the page.

 #### Build the front-end so it is ready to deploy.

 Run `gulp --deploy` to delete public/js, public/img, public/css and rebuild them all with production-ready settings.